saferwall/saferwall/README.md

 - _"I love it !
 I want to run it in prod"_ : First get you a [kops](https://github.com/kubernetes/kops) and check [this guide](docs/DEPLOYING-PROD.md).

 The _production_ deployment using Kops automatically provisions a Kubernetes cluster hosted on AWS, GCE, DigitalOcean or OpenStack and also on bare metal.
 For the time being, only [AWS](https://aws.amazon.com/) is officially supported.
-A [helm](https://helm.sh/) chart is also provided for fast deployement.
-This setup works well for compagnies or small teams planning to scan a massive amounts of file.
+A [helm](https://helm.sh/) chart is also provided for fast deployment.
+This setup works well for companies or small teams planning to scan a massive amounts of file.

 ## Our Stack: